Depression Counselling, Psychotherapy and Hypnotherapy

-Many people say they are depressed but base their diagnosis on the way they feel, rather than being a clinical diagnosis, Depression (major depressive disorder) is a varied condition, varied in that it can range from mild to very severe and the severe end of the spectrum, is a serious medical illness that affects how we feel, think and behave These are also the parameters that we perceive others view us by and this can affect self-esteem and confidence, which can make us feel worse (more depressed).
+Many clients tell me they are depressed but mostly base their diagnosis on the way they feel, rather than being a clinical diagnosis by a medical professional.
+Depression (major depressive disorder) is a varied condition, varied in that it can range from mild to very severe and on the severe end of the spectrum, it is a serious medical illness that affects how we feel, think and behave This often affects the way we think others view us and this can lower our sense of self-esteem and confidence, which can then make us feel much worse (more depressed).
 Fortunately, depressive disorders are treatable and by using hypnotherapy I have had consistent and excellent results.
 Depression often causes us to have feelings of sadness or a loss of personal interest in ourselves, and others, as well as our general hygiene or in activities we once enjoyed.
 Left unchecked it can create a whole host of unwanted emotional and physical problems which decrease our ability to function in almost every area of our life.

 What Does Depression feel like?

-Swings in our appetite — we can gain or lose or gain weight suddenly even if we not dieting.
+- Swings in our appetite — we can gain or lose weight suddenly even if we are not dieting.

-Exaggerated physical activity (e.g., being fidgety or using excessive hand or foot gestures), dulled changes in the way we gesture or talk movements or speech, most notable when seen by others.
+- Exaggerated physical activity (e.g., being fidgety or using excessive hand or foot gestures), dulled changes in the way we gesture or talk i.e. our physical movements or speech, most notable when seen by others.